asimsubedi/Invento-Service/Readme.md

 # Invento - Service

 Invento - is an inventory Management Service which gives information about the products and suppliers.
+The project is built to refresh the springboot and API service development knowledge.

 ## Tools and Technologies
 - SpringBoot